Tim Staples

 Tim Staples (born July 11, 1964) is a Catholic author, apologist, and lecturer.
 He is the Director of Apologetics and Evangelization at Catholic Answers.

 Personal life

 In Surprised by Truth in a chapter entitled "The Bible Made Me Do It", Staples describes his early role models:From the time I was ten years old, I wanted to be a preacher like Billy Graham and my Baptist pastor.
 I dreamed of preaching in the pulpit on Sunday morning and leading people to Jesus Christ.
 Other kids wanted to be firemen and policemen; I wanted to be a preacher.

 Staples joined the Marine Corps and served a four-year tour of duty.
-During his time in the Corps, he became involved in ministry with the Assemblies of God, including participation in "street evangelization and leading Bible studies, young Christian singles groups and a detention center outreach."
+During his time in the Corps, he became involved with the Assemblies of God ministry, including participation in "street evangelization and leading Bible studies, young Christian singles groups and a detention center outreach."